-Scuba Gloves – Essential Things You Need to Know
+Scuba Gloves – Essential Facts You Need to Know

 Gloves for scuba diving have two important roles.
 First, they insulate your hands from the cold.
 Second, and in many cases more important is that they protect your hands while you are underwater.